zoltantoth0409/liferay-portal/modules/README.markdown

 File Name | Description
 --------- | -----------
 `.lfrbuild-release-src` | Includes the app's source code in the DXP release, when added to the root of an app.
 `.lfrbuild-releng-ignore` | Ignores checking the module for staleness, so the module is never publishable.
 A *stale* module has code that is different from the latest published release.
+If a `.lfrbuild-releng-ignore` file is added to a parent directory, the whole subtree is be ignored.

 ### Themes